MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

 ---
-title: Create a Power Automate Desktop flow | Microsoft Docs
+title: Create a Power Automate desktop flow | Microsoft Docs
 description: Use the Power Automate designer to create a desktop flow.
 author: georgiostrantzas
 ms.service: power-automate